verrazzano/docs/content/en/docs/samples/spring-boot.md

    * **Using the command line**
      ```
+     # The expected response of this query is the HTML of a web page
      $ curl -sk \
          https://${HOST} \
          --resolve ${HOST}:443:${ADDRESS}

      $ curl -sk \
          https://${HOST}/facts \
          --resolve ${HOST}:443:${ADDRESS}

+     # Sample output
+     In 1524, Verazzano became the first European to enter the New York Harbor and the Hudson River.
      ```
      If you are using `nip.io`, then you do not need to include `--resolve`.
    * **Local testing with a browser**